rossoskull/blog/_posts/2018-09-02-journey-before-iiitv.md

 Hey everyone!
 Today I'll discuss my journey - how it all started.

 I began my coding journey a bit early in my life, and since then, it's been wonderful.
 I try to keep learning new things everyday.
 I also believe in application.
 As it is known, only knowledge, and no application leads that knowledge to waste.
-So, <i>Keep Learning</i>!
+So, Keep Learning!

 I started my journey in coding with [QBASIC](https://en.wikipedia.org/wiki/QBasic){:target="_blank"}.
 As it's name suggests, it's for beginners.
 So I didn't have a hard time with it.
 And with spending more time with it, I realised that I started to love Coding.
 The thought that I could possibly create <b>anything</b> fascinated me.
 I felt "God-like", we can say.
 And so it began - my journey.